resthub/resthub.org/tutorial/backbone.rst

-RESThub-Backbone training
+RESThub Backbone tutorial
 =========================

 This tutorial will help you to get an overview of resthub-backbone-stack.

 If you want to use this tutorial in a training mode, `a version without answers is also available <backbone-without-answer.html>`_.

-**Code** : you can find the code of the sample application at `<https://github.com/resthub/resthub-backbone-training>`_ (Have a look to rest branch for step 8 code).
+**Code** : you can find the code of the sample application at `<https://github.com/resthub/resthub-backbone-tutorial>`_ (Have a look to branches for each step).

 Step 1 : Model and View
 -----------------------